-This is shown in the following message as transmitted, properly checked: "msg fm yonkers ny 2adh nr 146 jan 8 to mr martin coles 156 grace street wilmington nc ck 85 heards sigs of OA4Z here at 11r45pm december 22nd while he was using one UV203A audibility r5-...-sig henry ar."
-In this instance we follow quite closely the system used by the commercial companies as far as the words in the text are concerned.
+This is shown in the following message as transmitted, properly checked: "msg fm yonkers ny 2adh nr 146 jan 8 to mr martin coles 156 grace street wilmington ne ck 85 heards sign of OA42 here at 11r45pm december 22nd while he was using one UV203A audibility 75-...-sig henry ar."
+In this instance we follow quite closely the system used by the commercial commercia commercial companies as far as the words in the text are concerned.
 It makes for greater accuracy.

 In following this method there is one small diffi-culty that is easily solved and eliminated if we are really willing to throw over conventional practices and follow our own system.
 If the check number is and follow our own system.
-If the cheek number is transmitted as a part of the preamble as we have always done, a newcomer, or perhaps a commercial "op" who is not in the habit of handling amateur traffic, would be confused, and think that both the traine, would be contused, and think that both the address and the text were counted in the check.
-However, if we transmit the check number, for example, "ck85," right after the address and before the text, taking the place of the usual break signal, it would be clear that the words in the address were not counted, and, since the signature is separated from the text by a break signal, it would be clear that the signature is not counted either. the signature is not counted either
+If the cheek number is transmitted as a part of the preamble as we have always done, a newcomer, or perhaps a commercial "op" who is not in the habit of handling amateur traffic, would be confused, and think that both the address and the text were counted in the check.
+However, if we transmit the check number, for example, "ck85," right after the address and before the text, taking the place of the usual break signal, it would be clear that the words in the address were not counted, and, since the signature is separated from the text by a break signal, it would be clear that the signature is not counted either

-The thing to remember is that no one is terested in the check except the operators handling the message, and therefore, the method of checking and all the details in connection with it should be arand all the details in connection with it should be arranged to suit the operators' convenience.
+The thing to remember is that no one is terested in the check except the operators handling the message, and therefore, the method of checking and all the details in connection with it should be arranged to suit the operators' convenience.
 That is why there can be no objection to taking the "ck85" out of the preamble and using it for a break signal.
 Also, remember that you are not charging for the message and so a group of figures and letters readily adapt themselves to the method of counting each letter and figure into the check number instead of viewing it as a single word.